EoaNB-Team/EoaNB/README.md

 If you wish to contribute to the development of the mod, supprt us on Patreon or join the team.
 The links to support/apply can be found in our `#faq` channel on Discord.
 Donators will be given the special Auxillaires role on Discord which gives backdoor access to most of our development process/work and given special personalized easter eggs in our mod.
 Applicant Developers will be given the `Curia` Team Member Role and the `Disciplio` Trial Role.
 After passing the Trial Period, members will be fully accepted into the team and be given GitHub write access if applicable.

 ### Rules for Developers
-- Current General Development for EoaNB shall be pushed onto the `experimental` branch.
+- Current General Development for EoaNB shall be pushed onto the `Ver-Tersus-(Optimization-and-Finishing-Pax)` branch.
 - All code should be error-checked before pushed onto the Github
 - Merging should be done carefully and procedurely.
 Do not override other developers' work without acknowledgment of the team.
 - If procedural pushing (including incomplete content) is crucial to development, request a new branch.